GoodIntentionsAssistant/gi/README.md

 ## Installation

 GI uses NodeJS 8.x and the code has only been tested on Linux Mint.

-To install NodeJs find the instructions from https://nodejs.org
+Install node.js from https://nodejs.org.
+It is also recommended to use nvm (node version manager) to manage your node.js versions.

 ## How to Run